- MVE Technical Blog - (index page)

 Therefore, this series of technical notes covers a lot of material that is likely not part of your everyday conversation if you are not "in the business", but which impacts your use of "the net" every day.
 And, just to throw some more gasoline on the fire, how you use the net is also changing every day as these technologies change!

 IEEE 802.1X is a communications protocol which provides an "Authentication" mechanism to devices wishing to attach to MVNet.
-A device, referred to as a "supplicant," might be a Smartphone's, Tablet, Laptop, or Desktop Computer.
+That device, referred to as a "supplicant," might be a Smartphone, Tablet, Laptop, or Desktop Computer.

 It is a "Query-Response" protocol.
 That is, MVNet makes a query and your device must respond appropriately in order to gain access to MVNet.

-It is how your device identifies itself to MVNet, which in turn then allows or denies that device access to the Network.
-For most devices this authentication involves presenting a Userid and Password to the Network Authentication Server.
-Certain devices, atypical WiFi attached printers, have no knowledge of or capability to respond with a userid and a different mechanic must be used.
+This Userid and Password combination is how your device identifies itself to MVNet, which in turn then allows or denies that device access to the Network.
+For most devices this authentication involves presenting a Userid and Password to the Network Authentication (RADIUS) Server.